Vector Resonant Relaxation and Statistical Closure Theory. II. One-loop Closure: The formalism

 \subsubsection{Two-loop order}

 Of course, one can build an even higher-order closure from Eq.~\eqref{eq:func_Gamma}.
 At two-loop order, the self-consistent equation satisfied by $\Gamma$ becomes~\citep[see fig.~9 in][]{MSR1973}

+We refer to Appendix~\ref{app:Expansions} for a heuristic derivation of Eq.~\eqref{diag:two_loop}.
 Remarkably, Eq.~\eqref{eq:func_Gamma} only generates irreducible interaction diagrams.
 Albeit more intricate than Eq.~\eqref{diag:one_loop}, formally, the two-loop closure from Eq.~\eqref{diag:two_loop}, when complemented with the Dyson equation (Eq.~\ref{diag:Dyson}), also provides us with a set of non-linear and non-local equations that must be satisfied jointly and self-consistently by $G$ and $\Gamma$.
 Hence, the essence of the renormalisation procedure remains the same as the one at one-loop order.